leshill/cra-template-tscomplete/README.md

 Watches and lints (does not compile) all Typescript files (_.ts_, _.tsx_).

-### `npm storybook` or `yarn storybook`

-Start the Storybook explorer on port 9009

-### `npm build-storybook` or `yarn build-storybook`

-Build the storybook configured in the Storybook directory into a static web app and place it inside the `storybook-static` directory.

 For more information, please refer to:

 - [Getting Started](https://create-react-app.dev/docs/getting-started) – How to create a new app.